The Human-Faced Dog – original title: ザ・人面犬 aka The Jin-Men-Ken – is a 1990 Japanese fake documentary film about an urban myth.

 The behind-the-scenes footage is probably the most enjoyable sequence of the whole horrible video, but what the hell is it doing in here?
 Surely this unintentional metatextual stupidity only takes away from the repetitive scenes of the filmmakers showing a poor dog with a human mask strapped to its head to screaming Japanese schoolgirls?
 I’m guessing it was required to stretch out the video’s already meagre running time.

 Despite its whopping original price tag, The Human-Faced Dog runs for less than forty minutes.
 And much of that footage is drawn out, slowed down and reused with almost every second of screen time feeling like filler.
 JVD even has the audacity to rewind the entire f*cking film during the elongated end credits.
 Yes, we see everything

 again – backwards and in fast-motion – while an atrocious song plays in the background.
 There’s a pretty funny moment where a guy in a hat shows his Jinmenken drawings.
 But sadly, this is followed by a really long interview with another guy in a hat (a different sort of hat, for the record) who stands outside Nakano Broadway and dispenses a bunch of bullshit about the Jinmenken.

 I would have been furious if I had bought this back in 1990 for 7000 yen.
 The Human-Faced Dog is a confusing mess, which would be fine if it wasn’t so damned boring.
 This video is the definition of nothing.

 It’s a worthless waste of a good puppet and certainly a worthless waste of tape.
 And yes, I’m very pleased this worthless waste of nothing is worthlessly wasting space on my shelf.

-Dave Jackson, MOV!ES and MAN!A – guest reviewer via Mondo Exploito
+Dave Jackson, MOVIES and MANIA – guest reviewer via Mondo Exploito